Guides

 What is a Confidence Monitor?

-A Confidence Monitor, also known as a stage monitor or downstage monitor, is a display screen placed on a stage, typically in front of the presenter or performer, to show them what the audience sees on a larger screen.
+A confidence monitor, also known as a stage monitor or downstage monitor, is a display screen placed on a stage, typically in front of the presenter or performer, to show them what the audience sees on a larger screen.
 It provides real-time feedback, allowing the speaker or performer to maintain eye contact with the audience while still having access to their presentation materials.

 How do Confidence Monitors Work?